jeraldgan/rust-primer/04-generics-traits/generics.md

 Creating safe, reusable code

-- If you've done programming in a typed language this will probably be familiar to you
+- If you've done programming in a typed language this will probably be familiar
-- TS/Java generics are over classes or interfaces
 - Rust implements generics over traits
 - Traits are supercharged interfaces!
 - Can be implemented for existing types (you can't do this in Java!)